-After determining the mounting position, refer to the physical dimensions as shown in Figure 2-3, or use the base of the inverter as a template to mark your mounting screw locations.
+After determining the mounting position, refer to the physical dimensions as shown in Figures 2-3 or 2-4, or use the base of the inverter as a template to mark your mounting screw locations.
 After marking the mounting screw locations, mount the unit with appropriate mounting hardware.

 Noncombustible surface - A surface made of material that will not ignite, burn, support combustion, or release flammable vapors when subjected to fire or heat as per the ASTM E136 standard.
 For the most part, these are materials that are largely comprised of inorganic matter such as stone, steel, iron, brick, tile, concrete, slate, and glass.
 Avoid common building materials such as gypsum board, painted surfaces, wall coverings, and all types of wood.
+Note: Sensata provides a noncombustible backplate for mounting the inverter.